 Internal and external in combination

-Taking into account internal and external load parameters is now also possible directly in the Firstbeat Sports platform: using the Sports Live app and the Firstbeat Sports Sensor, Movement Load and Movement Intensity can now be tracked directly and used for further analysis.
+Taking into account internal and external load parameters is now also possible directly in the Firstbeat Sports platform: using the Sports app and Firstbeat Sports Sensor, Movement Load and Movement Intensity can now be tracked directly and used for further analysis.

 A defining theme this year, of course, is the COVID-19 pandemic, which has deeply impacted ice hockey as well as other sports around the world.
-Firstbeat reacted quickly and was able to use the Firstbeat Sports Live app to provide athletes with an opportunity to record their workouts independently from any location, thus giving the trainers access to the training data via the Firstbeat Sports cloud.
+Firstbeat reacted quickly and was able to use the Firstbeat Sports app to provide athletes with an opportunity to record their workouts independently from any location, thus giving the trainers access to the training data via the Firstbeat Sports cloud.
 In this way, individual training plans could be secured and followed up by sound data – and players could also know when the training load became too high, as national player Julia Zorn says: “It is a good external factor that leads you to take the necessary breaks.”

-The Live app for athletes has become an important factor in the training of DEB teams, and many others, as a means of adapting to the pandemic situation.
+The Firstbeat Sports app for athletes has become an important factor in the training of DEB teams, and many others, as a means of adapting to the pandemic situation.
 Whether via the app directly or the API connection with Garmin Connect which has been available since spring 2020, Firstbeat continues to actively drive development and has set itself the goal to further advance the flexibility gained and the access of the data.

 You might also be interested in